graup/es-distributed-lock/README.md

 However, Elasticsearch itself has consistency guarantees, so you should use [Optimistic Concurrency Control](https://qbox.io/blog/optimistic-concurrency-control-in-elasticsearch) on the storage layer to solve data conflicts.

+**Which TTL should I use?**

+That depends on your availability requirements.
+I suggest times of 15-30 seconds.
+Avoid extremely short TTLs (less than 5 seconds) as this may create timing issues.

 API
 ---